 Your video content doesn’t even need to be a huge production, simply converting already existing copy into text-based presentation videos can be enough to make a real difference.

 The best thing about video content?
-It keeps visitors engaged without them having to do any extra work.
-Users spend an average of 5.59 seconds looking at a website’s content, if you manage to get someone to watch even just a 30 second video on your site, that is 5x longer than the average visitor already.
+It keeps site visitors engaged without them having to do any extra work.
+Users spend an average of 5.59 seconds looking at a website’s content.
+If you manage to get a site visitor to watch even just a 30-second video, that is already 5x longer than the average visitor.

 5. Reduce Page Load Time